CS330-Apartment/apartment-search/README.md

 #### A screenshot or embedded video clip of your paper prototype
 #### How your concept was received by testers, and and usability problems
 #### What directions you pursued based on what you learned (resolutions)

 ## High-Fidelity Prototyping
 #### A description of the tasks you decided to support.
 This should include screenshots of your app, with an explanation of how the various app features were intended to support the task.
 The first task is when someone wants to find off-campus housing for final two years of undergraduate and wants their apartment to have certain features.

+To help implement this task we created a filter section on the right side of the website.
+To filter by amenities, the user would just need to check off the boxes and press the submit button.
+Afterwards, the listings page would filter based on the amenities.

 The second task occurs in the situation where after two years, the same person wants to give a fair review of place for future students.

+To implement this task, the app features we added was modal in the first listing card.
+When you click on the first listing a modal page will pop up and this provides extra information for the listing.
+These include who the listing is sold by as well as images of the listing.
+On the bottom section, we have the comment section for the second task.
+This is where it allows users to comment and give a fair review of the listing they previously used.

 #### A description of your three components you chose to implement (2 for us since we only have 2 people)
 The two components that we chose to implement are the data filter selection and the social interactions comments section.
 For the data filter selection, we had a filter with checkboxes.
 The checkboxes that the users would check indicated the type of amenities that they wanted in their listings.
 The other component that we implemented was the social interactions component.
 For this components we added a modal for the user on the first listing.
 In the modal it included additional information of the listing and pictures as well as a place for comments from the user.